ethangclark/bar/README.md

 Reverse the burn-out.
 Learn dynamically.
 Try SummitEd.ai for free.

+Unlimited FREE access as part of our beta program

+Reach 20% prep course completion and we'll email you a $20 Amazon gift card

+Visit summited.ai to get started

 # Create T3 App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.